Concentration is a skill, not a set limit.

 Tips on choosing what to focus on

 - Study at various levels of processing.
 Learn new concepts at the very basic level, then add more details, then learn the limits, and so on.
-By adding a little bit beyond your current comprehension, you can feel challenged by a task; which, in turn, makes you more likely to experience flow while studying.
+Adding a little bit beyond your current comprehension will keep you engaged.